 Why Accurate Testing and Diagnostic Equipment is Vital to Proper Servo Motor Repair

-This month The Electrical Apparatus Show with David Miller featured special guest, Clint Switzer - Product Development Engineer at Octava Engineering.
-The two joined for an hour-long discussion on servo motor repair and service opportunities in the fast-burgeoning robotics space.
-After covering undervalued aspects of servo motor repairs and testing, they delved into the effect of COVID-19 on automation and consideration for EASA shops looking to expand into servo motor repair.
+This month, The Electrical Apparatus Show with David Miller featured a special guest, Clint Switzer, Hardware Engineer at Octava Engineering.
+The two joined to discuss servo motor repair and service opportunities in the fast-burgeoning robotics space.
+After covering undervalued aspects of servo motor repairs and testing, they delved into the effect of COVID-19 on industrial automation and consideration for EASA shops looking to expand into servo motor repair.

 What You'll Learn:

-The two biggest obstacles standing between you and a quality repair: This includes a special focus on encoder alignment and final testing.
+• The two biggest obstacles stand between you and a quality repair, with a particular focus on encoder alignment and final testing.

-Environmental conditions and warranties: Know the environmental factors weakening the health of a servo motor, and what you need to do with malfunctioning out-of-warranty equipment.
+• Environmental conditions and warranties: Learn the environmental factors weakening the health of a servo motor and what to do with malfunctioning out-of-warranty equipment.

 Straight to the Source